A Thank You to Diabetes

 A gateway to new opportunities

 The Clara Barton Camp in Oxford, MA provided a way out for me for many years.
 My mom decided to enroll me in camp and it turned out to be a tremendous idea.
-She pushed my shy eight-year-old self to take that step into the unknown.
+She pushed my shy 8-year-old self to take that step into the unknown.
 (Note: Find those people who push you out of your comfort zone and never lose contact with them!)
-The camp was filled with people who were also diabetic and understood what I was going through.
-Obviously no two journeys are ever the same, but people understood the general obstacles of the disease because they lived it – and it was a breath of fresh air.
+The camp was filled with people who also have diabetes and understood what I was going through.
+Obviously no two journeys are ever the same, but people understood the general obstacles of the disease because they lived it—and it was a breath of fresh air.
 Whether I was low, high, or giving an injection, no one looked at me like I was crazy or seemed phased by it at all.
 It was so nice to be surrounded by people who understood me.
 I wasn’t looked at as being different, less capable, or weaker than anyone there.
 I felt comfortable and I felt at home.
 That feeling alone was worth it.

 In sharing this, my sincere hope is that people start listening to each other’s stories and experiences.
 Not only by listening to those within the diabetes community, but listening to everyone in the world because we all fight our own battles and deserve to be heard.
-How can someone claim to know the needs, wants, and struggles of a community that they aren’t even a part of?
+How can someone claim to know the needs, wants and struggles of a community that they aren’t even a part of?
 This is why it is imperative to listen.
 No two stories are the same and diabetes is an equation that has an endless amount of variables.
 I work day in and day out to try to come up with the best solution that is right for me.
 I have internal struggles I fight, but I am often hesitant to openly talk about them for fear of people thinking I am complaining or weak.
 But there are a lot of good people with an open mind who are very accepting and eager to listen and learn.
 Surround yourself with those types of people because once you start to see your worth, you will stop surrounding yourself with people who don’t.

 The “why” becomes clear

 It’s commonly said that everything happens for a reason and it took me years to discover that reason.
-If someone had told me at eight years old that I would have a lifetime of doctor visits to the point where I considered the hospital my second home, I might have just given up right then and there.
+If someone had told me at 8 years old that I would have a lifetime of doctor visits to the point where I considered the hospital my second home, I might have just given up right then and there.
 But over the years, I started changing my mindset of thinking diabetes was a burden and started viewing it as a blessing.
 I realized that rock bottom can teach you lessons that mountaintops never will.

 Diabetes prepared me for hardship.
 It taught me to push through my hardest days, to find strength when I needed it most, and constantly reminded me it’s okay not to be perfect.
 It taught me to strive for excellence in everything I do, work at becoming the best version of myself every day, and to count my blessings just as frequently as I counted my carbs.
 When people ask me to describe my life I often say it’s a rollercoaster because it truly is.
 Before I got on this ride, I felt anxious, fearful, and scared to go into the unknown.
 I’ve had ups, I’ve had downs, but in the end, I know that I’m better because of it.
 I wouldn’t have become the young woman I am today without having to live with this life-changing disease and for that I am thankful.
-I don’t think the world says enough thank you’s, so… Thank you, Type 1 diabetes.
+I don’t think the world says enough thank you’s, so… Thank you, type 1 diabetes.